kphed/infernet-node-typescript/README.md

 ## Disclaimer

-**This project is independently developed and is not affiliated with, sponsored by, or endorsed by Ritual Labs.** Ritual Labs does not provide support or assume responsibility for this repository or any issues that may arise from using this port.
+**This project is independently developed and is not affiliated with, sponsored by, or endorsed by Ritual Labs.** Ritual Labs does not provide support or assume responsibility for this repository or any issues that may arise from using this code.
 Users are encouraged to consult the official Ritual Infernet Node repository for authoritative information, official updates, and formal support.

 ## License